afforeroc/flask-cf/README.md

 Additional, it contains a web app sample for study and use.

 ## Tutorial
-This tutorial was designed to be done on a personal computer. <br> Most every steps require using of console commands except when is indicated.
+This tutorial was designed to be done on a personal computer.<br> Most every steps require using of console commands except when is indicated.

 ### Required software
-* Command prompt like Terminal, PowerShell, etc.
+* Command prompt like Terminal(Linux) or PowerShell(Windows).
 * Text editor like Notepad++, Visual Studio Code, etc.

 ### 1. Install Python and Flask